NanotechPikachu/aoi-wikis/wiki#002/README.md

 ## Credits
 I will also extend my credits to
 - .god_of_water(Leeche)

-who told me to make this remind code.
+Who, told me to make this remind code.
 If he didn't, I wouldn't have probably made it.
 So, thanks to him.

 That's all then.
 C'ya!